 The Lemon Tree Trust (LTT) is a not-for-profit organization registered in the United Kingdom, active since 2014 in supporting capacity building, development, and advocacy for greening innovation and urban agriculture within contexts of forced migration.
 In short, this means we work on the ground in crisis situations such as refugee camps, developing primary food production to aid food security.
 We are the international arm and affiliate to the U.S. based organization, Citizen D, which is a 501(c)(3) non-profit based in Dallas, Texas.
 Citizen D has been developing projects centered on urban agriculture in the Dallas area which are citizen driven, amongst marginalized communities such as resettled refugees.

-At Lemon Tree Trust, we believe that urban agriculture—the tangible manifestation of ecology, greening and cultivation—creates new and unrealized value to achieve dignity, psycho-social balance, empowerment and sovereignty for those living in under-resourced communities.
+At Lemon Tree Trust, we believe that urban agriculture—the tangible manifestation of ecology, greening and cultivation—creates new and unrealized value to achieve dignity, empowerment and sovereignty for those living in under-resourced communities, such as refugee camps.

 - To mainstream urban agriculture and greening innovation at the point of crisis for forced migrants

 - To encourage the development of urban agriculture within refugee camps through gardening and farming

 - To offer environmentally sound options for economic development and livelihood strategies within the camps

 - To help make findings around agricultural solutions in forced displacement available to all stakeholders